 What do I do when I take a vehicle on Consignment?

-To consign a vehicle, a dealer must have proof the consignor is a licensed dealer, the LEGAL registered owner according to DMV records, or a security interest holder that has completed a vehicle repossession certificate.
+To consign a vehicle, a dealer must have proof the consignor is a certified dealer, the LEGAL registered owner according to DMV records, or a security interest holder that has completed a vehicle repossession certificate.
 This proof can consist of the original or copy of:

 - The title for the vehicle;